What is rubberband effect?

 Honda’s designer says that the design of the new City is inspired by car drawings made by six-year-olds, and probably that explains the overtly long overhangs.
 Honda claims that despite the ground clearance being same as the fourth-generation City, the approach and departure angles are unchanged.

-READ ALSO: What is the age distribution in the US?
+READ ALSO: What is the qualification for production supervisor?

 Why is my Honda Fit not accelerating properly?